fjl/p2p-drafts/discv5-enr.md

 The components of a node record are:

- - `signature`: cryptographic signature of record contents made by the node identity key.
+- `signature`: cryptographic signature of record contents
 - `seq`: A sequence number.
-Nodes should increase the number whenever the record changes.
+Nodes should increase the number whenever the record changes and republish the record.
--  The remainder of the record consists of arbitrary key/value pairs.
+-  The remainder of the record consists of arbitrary key/value pairs, which must be sorted by key.

+A record's signature is made and validated according to an *identy scheme*.
+The identity scheme is also responsible for deriving a node's address in the DHT.

 ### RLP Encoding